-At Lincolns Family Law we understand that if you are contemplating divorce or separation, it will be an anxious time for all concerned, and there will be many questions that you need answers to.
+As Divorce Solicitors in Sussex at Lincolns Family Law we understand that if you are contemplating divorce or separation, it will be an anxious time for all concerned, and there will be many questions that you need answers to.

 No fault divorce – the only ground for divorce is that your marriage or civil partnership has broken down irretrievably.
 There is no longer any need to prove separation, desertion, adultery or unreasonable behaviour and all married couples can now divorce without assigning blame to each other– in order words a “no fault divorce”.

 You can either make an application for divorce by yourself or if in agreement with your spouse, you could make a joint application for divorce.

 Acting for you in divorce proceedings: If you are thinking about getting divorced, we can advise you about the legal implications for you and your family.
 If you decide to go ahead we can draft your divorce application and submit it to the court on your behalf.

 Throughout the divorce process, you will be known as the “Applicant” (or Applicant 1 or 2 if making a joint application) and your spouse will be referred to as the “Respondent”.
 When appropriate, we will correspond with your spouse or his/her solicitors on your behalf and we will represent you throughout your divorce from start to finish, dealing with any complications that arise along on the way.